nbarikipoulos/poppy-robot-cli/README.md

 ## Documentation

-A full documentation about both intallation and usage is available [here][docs].
+A full documentation about both installation and usage is available [here][docs].

 ## Advanced Uses